syed-mustafaa/mysql_learning_playground/README.md

   ```

 ## 🧠 Why this project?
-This repo is designed to be a "code-along" experience.
+This repo is designed to be "code-along" experience.
 Open the `.sql` files to read the comments and explanations, then run them to see the result on real data!